-24.20 The effect of section 48 of the Guardianship and Administration Act 2000 (Qld) on the remuneration of trustee companies was considered in Guardianship and Administration Tribunal v Perpetual Trustees Queensland Limited.1041 Perpetual Trustees Queensland Limited ('Perpetual') was appointed in 2001 as the administrator for an adult with impaired capacity to manage the settlement proceeds from her personal injuries action.
-In the course of reviewing Perpetual's appointment, the Tribunal identified several questions of law in relation to the construction of section 48 of the Guardianship and Administrator.
+24.20 The effect of section 48 of the Guardianship and Administration Act 2000 (Qld) on the remuneration of trustee companies was considered in Guardianship and Administration Tribunal v Perpetual Trustees Queensland Limited.
+Perpetual Trustees Queensland Limited ('Perpetual') was appointed in 2001 as the administrator for an adult with impaired capacity to manage the settlement proceeds from her personal injuries action.
+In the course of reviewing Perpetual's appointment, the Tribunal identified several questions of law in relation to the construction of section 48 of the Guardianship and Administration Act 2000 (Qld) and Perpetual's entitlement to remuneration as an administrator.
 The Tribunal referred those questions to the Supreme Court under section 105A of the Act.
-The questions concerning Perpetual's remuneration as an administrator were:1042
+The questions concerning Perpetual's remuneration as an administrator were: